cameront/template_backend/README.md

 The golang backend implements the twirp API server and also serves static FE files (index.html, css, js, etc).
 The protocol buffer API definition generates both go code for the server implementation and the client-side typescript code the frontend to use.
 The sqlite db is replicated to S3 (in production) by litestream.

-# How to start
+# How to deploy

-TODO: add gonew instructions
-TODO: add instructions to rename the server, the db, and remove the default entities.
+TODO

+# Things I'd like to improve

+1. Serve static files via the go static file server without giving up Hot Module Replacement, so that you don't have to use the node webserver in development.

+# Steps

+1. `git clone https://github.com/cameront/go-svelte-sqlite-template [your_directory]`
+1. `./scripts/one_time_setup.sh`
+1. `(source env_dev.sh && air)`
+1. `pushd _ui && npm run dev`

+# Optional Additional Steps

-# Rename ish
+## Rename ish

 Rename the "count" service to the name of the service ([servicename]) you want to build.